openconfig/gnmic/docs/user_guide/outputs/prometheus_write_output.md

     num-workers: 1
     # an integer, sets the number of writers draining the buffer and writing to Prometheus
     num-writers: 1
+    # optional source/subscription sampling performed before event conversion.
+    # A size floor allows narrow incremental updates to bypass sampling.
+    message-sampling:
+      by-subscription:
+        port-counters:
+          interval: 15s
+          minimum-bytes: 262144
+      cache-size: 100000
+      spread: true
 ```

 `gnmic` creates the prometheus metric name and its labels from the subscription name, the gnmic path and the value name.

+## Message Sampling

+`message-sampling.by-subscription` maps subscription names to an interval and an optional
+protobuf message size floor.
+Matching messages at or above `minimum-bytes` are sampled per
+source and subscription before event conversion and processing.
+Smaller messages bypass
+sampling and do not consume the sampling window, which preserves narrow incremental updates
+from streams that also emit wide snapshots.
+A zero `minimum-bytes` samples every matching
+message.

+Choose the size floor from observed message sizes and keep it below the smallest wide
+snapshot that must be sampled.
+Sampling all messages is appropriate only when every message
+is independently complete; partial update streams require a non-zero size floor or must not
+use this option.
+`cache-size` bounds the number of source/subscription timestamps retained in memory and
+defaults to `100000`.
+Skipped messages are reported by
+`gnmic_prometheus_write_output_messages_skipped_total`.

+`spread: true` assigns each source/subscription stream a stable phase inside its interval.
+The first matching wide message is always accepted because it may be the stream's only
+complete baseline.
+Later wide messages align to the stable phase, avoiding synchronized
+conversion and write bursts.
+Enforcing the interval while moving to that phase can delay
+the second accepted wide message by less than two intervals; narrow messages still bypass
+sampling throughout that period.

 ## Metric Generation